196 East Commerce Street

 Bridgeton, NJ 08302

-Emancipation is the age at which a child is considered an adult and is no longer in need of financial support.
-As such, once a child is declared emancipated, a non-custodial parent no longer has a child support obligation for that child.
-In New Jersey, the presumptive age of emancipation, also known as the age of majority, is 18 years old.
-But this is a rebuttable presumption and often times a child will not be emancipated at 18 or even upon graduation from high school.
+Emancipation is the age at which a child is considered an adult and no longer needs financial support or parents' support in making decisions for their best interest.
+As such, once a child is declared emancipated as a minor, a parent no longer has a child support obligation for that child and also cannot legally make decisions for that child.
+In New Jersey, the presumptive age (not a set age) of emancipation, also known as the age of majority, is 18.
+But this presumption can be challenged, and often a child will not be emancipated at 18 or even upon graduation from High school.

-The emancipation of a child is reached when the fundamental dependent relationship between the parent and the child is concluded.
-The parent must relinquish the right to custody, and is relieved of the burden of support.
-Every case is always fact-sensitive and the essential inquiry is whether the child has moved beyond the sphere of influence and responsibility his or parents.
-Moreover, the child must obtain an independent status of her or her own.
+The emancipation of a child is reached when the fundamental dependant relationship between the parent and the child is concluded, both financially and in the need of the parent's support in making decisions.
+Every case is always fact-sensitive, and the essential inquiry is whether the child has moved beyond the sphere of influence and responsibility of his or her parents.
+Moreover, the child must obtain an independent status of his or her own.

 At the NJ family law firm of Helmer, Conley & Kasselman, P.A., our attorneys can assist you in determining whether or not your child should be emancipated.
-We can also help determine what your remaining child support obligation might be if you have one child who is emancipated but another who remains unemancipated.
-Since child support is based on a complex calculation, it is important to seek the assistance of an attorney to see if your child support should be recalculated based on the emancipation of a child.
+We can also help determine your remaining child support obligation if you have one child who is emancipated but another who remains unemancipated.
+Since child support is based on a complex calculation based on many situations, it is important to seek the assistance of an attorney to see if your child support should be recalculated or discontinued based on the emancipation of a child.
 We, at Helmer, Conley & Kasselman, P.A., can help.

 Don’t let your rights be jeopardized.